-Geographically the focus has always been the Wairau Plain where the main population is located and the highest rates of groundwater use occur to support the most intensive land uses and largest settlements.
-The network has evolved over time and includes a reasonably representative series of aquifer types and land-uses, although areas like Rai Valley are not yet included.
+Geographically the focus has always been the Wairau Plain where the main population is based and the highest rates of groundwater use occur to support the most intensive land uses and largest settlements.
+The network has evolved over time and includes a reasonably representative series of aquifer types and land-uses.
+A site representing the upper Rai-Pelorus catchment was added in 2012 to complete the district-wide coverage.